mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 JuMP.all_variables(analysis.method.jump)
 ```

 It is important to note that this is not a comprehensive set of optimization variables.
-When the cost function is defined as a piecewise linear function comprising multiple segments, as illustrated in the case of the active power output cost for `Generator 2`, JuliaGrid automatically generates helper optimization variables named `actwise` and `reactwise`, and formulates a set of linear constraints to effectively address these cost functions.
+When the cost function is defined as a piecewise linear function comprising multiple segments, as illustrated in the case of the active power output cost for `Generator 2`, JuliaGrid automatically generates helper optimization variables named `actwise` or `reactwise`, and formulates a set of linear constraints to effectively address these cost functions.
 For the sake of simplicity, we initially assume that `Generator 2` is out-of-service.
 Consequently, the helper variable is not included in the set of optimization variables.
 However, as we progress through this manual, we will activate the generator, introducing the helper variable and additional constraints to the optimization model.

 It is worth emphasizing that in instances where a piecewise linear cost function consists of only a single segment, as demonstrated by the reactive power output cost of `Generator 2`, the function is modeled as a standard linear function, avoiding the need for additional helper optimization variables.